Annieeeee11/rust-notes/src/bin/24-Tests/readme.md

 #[cfg(test)]
 mod tests {
     use super::*;
-    /* use super::*; brings the parent module’s items into scope (so tests can call add).
+    /* use super::*; brings the parent module's items into scope (so tests can call add).
        These tests (and any helpers inside tests) are compiled only for cargo test.
     */